 The National Christian Counselors Association (NCCA) is fully accredited by the Accrediting Commission International as a comprehensive Accredited Member.
 For information regarding the standing of the NCCA please go to www.accreditnow.com.
 The NCCA is also fully accredited by the National Private School Accreditation Alliance.
 For information see www.npsag.com.

 The authority to practice counseling as a Pastoral Counselor is not given by LIASC or the NCCA.
 That authority is given by the church and the church’s recognition.
 Therefore, an additional requirement to be certified as a Licensed Pastoral Counselor is the ‘commissioning into ministry’ by the church or an alternative licensing organization.
 Completion of the LIASC training should qualify you to be commissioned.
 Obtaining this commissioning is the responsibility of the LIASC student.
 LIASC may be able to recommend an alternative licensing organization if commissioning by the LIASC student’s local church is not a viable option for the student.
-Licensure will be as a Certified Pastoral Counselor or a Licensed Pastoral Counselor depending on the highest degree held by the student.
+Please note: Additional cost may be involved through alternative licensing organizations.
+Licensure will be as a Certified Pastoral Counselor, Licensed Pastoral Counselor or Licensed Clinical Pastoral Counselor depending on the highest degree held by the student.

 The Christian Counseling Degree program is available through a number of partner institutions.
 Earning a Bachelor’s Degree, Master’s Degree, or Doctorate will require completion of the coursework, a matriculation fee, an NCCA membership, and an SACC membership.
-Students interested in a degree completion program should consult with their Clinical Supervisor to understand the program desired and the requirements therein.
+Students interested in a degree completion program should consult with their LIASC Admissions Coordinator to understand the program desired and the requirements therein.